AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 Therefore, Ada includes extensive facilities to "import" foreign entities into Ada code, and to "export" Ada entities to code in foreign languages.
 The facilities are so useful that Ada has been used purely as "glue code" to allow code written in two other programming languages to be used together.

-You're already seen an introduction to Ada and C code working together in the "Interfacing" section of the Ada introductory course, https://learn.adacore.com/courses/intro-to-ada/chapters/interfacing_with_c.html.
+You're already seen an introduction to Ada and C code working together in the :doc:`"Interfacing" section of the Ada introductory course </courses/intro-to-ada/chapters/interfacing_with_c>`.
 If you have not seen that material, be sure to see it first.
 We will cover some further details not already discussed there, and then go into the details of the facilities not covered elsewhere, but we assume you're familiar with it.

 The Ada foreign language interfacing facilities include both "general" and "language-specific" capabilities.
 The "general" facilities are known as such because they are not tied to any specific language.
 These pragmas and aspects work with any of the supported foreign languages.
 In contrast, the "language-specific" interfacing facilities are collections of Ada declarations that provide Ada analogues for specific foreign language types and subprograms.
 For example, as you saw in that "Interfacing" section, there is a package with a number of declarations for C types, such as "int," "float," and "double," as well as C "strings", with subprograms to convert back and forth between them and Ada's string type.
 Other languages are also supported, both by the Ada Standard and by vendor additions.
 You will frequently use both the "general" and the "language-specific" facilities together.